 But the market is shifting.

-The Toast 2017 Restaurant Technology Report also found that more people have ordered from a restaurant's website than a third-party ordering site.
+The Toast 2019 Restaurant Success Report also found that more people order from a restaurant's website than a third-party ordering site.

 As with online reservations, some restaurants are starting to take ownership of their own delivery, as they can address some of the pain points of third-party food delivery services.
 In the same Mintel survey, the most common answer from diners who had not tried a third party service on what would motivate them to try these was fast delivery (31%).